redmadrobot-spb/memoirs-ios/README.md

 .package(url: "https://git.redmadrobot.com/RedMadRobot/SPb/robologs-ios.git")
 ```

-**Warning**: _If the dependency is in the final project or if another dependency depends on [swift-protobuf](https://github.com/apple/swift-protobuf), problems may occur if the versions do not match._
+**Warning**: _If the dependency is in the final project or if another dependency depends on [swift-protobuf](https://github.com/apple/swift-protobuf), problems may occur if the versions do not match.
+To solve this problem, install Robologs manually._